OpenStack vs AWS: which one is better for you?

 Move to hybrid/multi-cloud incrementally

 The biggest advantage of OpenStack and AWS is that they both enable incremental adoption of the hybrid/multi-cloud strategy at no extra cost.
-Take the following baby steps before first before you overinvest:
+Take the following baby steps first before you overinvest:

 - Read the whitepaper about hybrid/multi-cloud to learn more about the rationale behind the hybrid/multi-cloud strategy and the migration path.